Arkansas doctor facing federal charges in connection with over-prescribing pills

-Western District Attorney Duane “DAK” Kees and Assistant Special Agent Justin King said in a news conference Dr. Lonnie Joseph Parker, of Texarkana was arrested Tuesday, Oct.
-8, and a federal grand jury has indited him on nine federal charges of prescribing without a legitimate medical purpose outside the cope of professional practice.
+Western District Attorney Duane “DAK” Kees and Assistant Special Agent Justin King said in a news conference Dr. Lonnie Joseph Parker, of Texarkana, was arrested Tuesday, Oct.
+8, and a federal grand jury has indicted him on nine federal charges of prescribing without a legitimate medical purpose outside the scope of professional practice.

 According to federal law, drug distribution has a penalty of three years to life in prison.
 Sentences are longer when larger quantities of drugs are involved.